What is a Mother Blessing Ceremony?

 A Mother Blessing is a women’s circle ceremony held for a mother-to-be, usually during their third trimester from 34–38 weeks pregnant.

-Mother Blessings bring the mothers community of friends and family together.
-It is a chance for her to feel deeply held, heard and seen by women in her life who are really important and special to her.
+Mother Blessings bring the mother’s community of friends and family together.
+It is a chance for her to feel deeply held, heard, and seen by the women in her life who are really important and special to her.
 It’s an opportunity to witness her through the transformation and rite of passage into motherhood.

-A Mother Blessing typically goes between two hours and four hours, depending on the inclusions and how many women are involved.
-They’re usually women-only events, and they can have as few as 3 women to larger style gatherings.
+A Mother Blessing typically runs between two and four hours, depending on the inclusions and how many women are involved.
+They’re usually women-only events, and they can have as few as three women, or be much larger.
 The biggest blessing I have ever facilitated had 25 women, which was lively and beautiful.

-Unlike baby showers, a mother blessing is more focused on the mother, her preparation for birth and motherhood, including her identity shift and experience of matrescence, vs fully focusing on the excitement of a new baby.
+Unlike baby showers, a Mother Blessing is more focused on the mother, her preparation for birth and motherhood, including her identity shift and experience of matrescence, rather than fully focusing on the excitement of a new baby.

 These ceremonies are for all mothers, regardless of their birth choices or where they’re planning to birth.
-It does not matter if they are birthing under fairy lights in a birth pool at home, or birthing under bright lights in an operating theater having a planned cesarean, all birth is sacred and special, and every birth is a rite of passage.
+It does not matter if they are birthing under fairy lights in a birth pool at home, or birthing under bright lights in an operating theatre having a planned cesarean — all birth is sacred and special, and every birth is a rite of passage.

-The group may then create birth affirmation flags together, painting and drawing as a group, create goddess birth sculptures, play or sing music, or invite the mother to receive a massage from the circle, as a way to recognise her growing and changing body.
+The group might create birth affirmation flags together, painting and drawing as a group, or create goddess birth sculptures with clay.
+They might play or sing music, or invite the mother to receive a massage from the circle, as a way to recognise her growing and changing body.

-These circles are for the mother to carve out time to receive support and love, and to talk about the need for ongoing connection, once her baby has been born.
+These circles are a precious opportunity for the mother to carve out time to receive support and love, and to talk about the need for ongoing connection once her baby has been born.

 These ceremonies are meaningful and impactful.
 I have had two pregnancies myself, and during my first, I decided to have a huge baby shower with 80 guests, fully catered with food and booze.
 It was more like a party and I remember being exhausted at the end of it.